-V. Add a walking/running path along the perimeter of the park, similar to the path in Russell Park.
+II.
+Consider constructing a walking/running path along the perimeter of the park, similar to the path in Russell Park.
 Planting shade trees and installing exercise stations along the path should also be considered.
 This will add another activity for visitors of Donner Park with minimal impact to the existing or proposed facilities.
-It is also recommended that exercise equipment for all ages be added along this path.